shash06sp/Project-Het-Sync-Server/README.md

     ```bash
     make
     ```
-5. To run the full manual demonstration showing the timeout in action, use five separate terminals as described in the "How_T0_Run" file instructions.
+5. To run the full manual demonstration showing the timeout in action, use five separate terminals as described in the "How_To_Run" file instructions.

 ---